Jill Owen, Board President

-Jill currently has 5 dogs: 13 year old German Shepherd Dog, Elch; 11 year old GSD, Jack ; 8 year old GSD/Chow, Ivy; 4 year old Australian Kelpie mix, Siri, and 3 year old Australian Kelpie, Luna.
+Jill currently has 4 dogs: 13 year old GSD, Jack ; 10 year old GSD, Ivy; 6 year old Australian Kelpie mix, Siri, and 5 year old Australian Kelpie, Luna.
 They are all rescues or rehomes.
 Team Jack and Jill have participated in Rally and are also an ATD registered therapy dog team.
 Siri has participated in AKC agility as a novice, and passed his therapy dog tests also.
-Luna and Siri are currently practicing with the River City flyers flyball team.
+Luna is retired from the River City flyers flyball team.

-Jill is also a Board member with the Peoria Humane Society.
-She is active in rescue, fostering, transporting, home visits, and networking.
-Her passion is keeping dogs and cats out of the shelters and stop back-yard breeding.
+Jill is active in rescue, fostering, transporting, home visits, and networking.
+Her passion is keeping dogs and cats out of the shelters and eliminate back-yard breeding.

 Contact Jill at email@example.com